codeinclined/JupiterNebula.Wyam.Shortcodes.TabBlock/README.md

 <?#/ TabBlock ?>
 ```

 Each tab above is represented as a Markdown list item.
-If you noticed, the
+The
-labels come at the beginning of each item, wrapped in a
+labels in this example come at the beginning of each item, wrapped in a
 [MarkDig custom container](https://github.com/lunet-io/markdig/blob/master/src/Markdig.Tests/Specs/CustomContainerSpecs.md).
 It is not required to wrap your tab labels, but it is good practice to do so.
 This is because TabBlock receives your content after it has already been rendered into HTML and